LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/05-Development Lifecycle/03-Implementing HTTP endpoints/DELETE endpoint/delete_postgres.md

----
-id: delete_postgres
-title: DELETE endpoint using Postgres
+# DELETE endpoint using Postgres
----

 ### DELETE: